-An event that makes even locals stop and stare returns to New York City this month.
-Manhattanhenge, when the sunset aligns with the east-west streets of the borough’s grid, is happening on May 29 and May 30, at 8:13 p.m. and 8:12 p.m., respectively (h/t I Love the UWS).
+An event that makes even locals stop and stare returns to New York City tomorrow night.
+Manhattanhenge, when the sunset aligns with the east-west streets of the borough’s grid, happened on May 29th and 30th, and the final two days of the phenomenon returns for the last time this year tonight and tomorrow at 8:20 p.m. and 8:21 p.m., respectively.
 Not only does the setting sun sit perfectly between Manhattan’s many skyscrapers during this biannual event, but an orange-yellow glow hits north and south side streets, creating a picture-perfect moment.

 Photo via d26b73 on Flickr

 While the biannual sunset that aligns perfectly between two skyscrapers in Manhattan is perhaps the best known ‘henge,’ it’s certainly not the only one.
 Because every neighborhood in New York City features its own pattern of a street grid, each has its own henge days (h/t NY Times).
 An interactive map called NYCHenge displays where mini-henges happen for every sunset throughout the year, allowing outer-borough residents to snap a solid sunset picture nearly every day.

 Find a henge near you

 Photo via Corey Menscher/Flickr

 Coolest astrophysicist on Earth Neil deGrasse Tyson reminds us that the otherworldly phenomenon called “Manhattanhenge” is happening this evening.
 At two times during the year, New Yorkers can see a full sunset perfectly lined up through the streets and high-rises–Wednesday, May 30th at 8:12pm and Thursday, July 12th at 8:20pm.
 And two other times, you can see a half sunset perfectly lined up where half the sun is above the horizon and half is below–Tuesday, May 29th at 8:13pm and Friday, July 13th at 8:21pm.